Samsung Smartphone Deals: Save Up to $1,000 on The Galaxy S22 Ultra

-Samsung Smartphone Deals Ahead of Prime Day 2022: Shop Savings on Galaxy S22, Z Fold3 and More
+Samsung Smartphone Deals: Shop Savings on Galaxy S22, Z Fold3 and More

-July 4th weekend is here, which means now is the time to take advantage of the deep discounts — especially deals on the hottest tech and electronics.
-The Samsung Fourth of July Sale is offering massive deals on all Galaxy S22 phones as well as the Z Fold3 and Z Flip3.
+Summer is here, which means now is the time to take advantage of the deep discounts — especially deals on the hottest tech and electronics.
+The Samsung Sale is offering massive deals on all Galaxy S22 phones as well as the Z Fold3 and Z Flip3.
 Don't miss out on the major savings on Samsung's high-performance phone options, especially when you trade in older devices.

 The Samsung Galaxy S22 lineup are some of the best Android smartphone options for 2022.
 Now through Wednesday, July 13, you can get up to $1,000 enhanced trade-in credit with your Galaxy S22 Ultra, bringing the price down to $200.
 Also, if you have a device you're looking to trade in, get the Samsung Galaxy S22 for as low as $150 right now.

-Ahead, check out the best Fourth of July Samsung deals on smartphones and find one that fits right into your budget.
+Ahead, check out the best Samsung deals on smartphones and find one that fits right into your budget.

 Get $100 instant Samsung Credit and save up to $1,000 with enhanced trade-in.
 The main reason to choose the S22 Ultra is the phone's 108-megapixel camera with an f/1.8 aperture lens, making it the best of Samsung's phones at capturing photos in low light.